Janash37/simple-simon-says/README.md

 git clone https://github.com/Janash37/simple-simon-says
 ```

-2. Open the director in your usual code editor and get coding.
+2. Open the directory in your usual code editor and get coding.
 No need to npm install - this app was created using just HTML and CSS.